phoebe-q/newsroom-project/timelog.md

 ### 7 Jan 2022

-- _2 hours_ Tried to fix search functionality on my own - application behaving in a way that is not logical so could not understand what was wrong in order to fix.
+- _4 hours_ again attempted to fix search functionality to no avail

 ### 8 Jan 2022

-- _2 hours_ Tried to fix search functionality on my own - application behaving in a way that is not logical so could not understand what was wrong in order to fix.

-### 9 Jan 2022

-- _2 hours_ Tried to fix search functionality on my own - application behaving in a way that is not logical so could not understand what was wrong in order to fix.
+- _5 hours_ noticed issues with ElasticSearch population - tried to fix but couldn't

 ## Week 15